 Dr. Yunis Abu Rabia (b.1943-) became the first Bedouin physician (M.D.) in Israel in 1971, setting an example for other Bedouins to follow.
 He was also active in the Negev Labor Party.
 He was a senior physician at the Soroka Medical Center until his retirement in 2010.

 Prof. Sarab Abu-Rabia-Queder (daughter of Dr. Yunis Abu Rabia, b.1977-), who resides with her family in Be’er-Sheva, got her Ph.D. at BGU in 2006 and is a faculty member at the BGU Dept. of Education.
 She was among the first Negev Bedouin women to get a higher education.
 Thus far, she has authored 1 book, edited 2 books, written many articles and received numerous awards.
 In 2019, the journal of the World Sociological Association, Current Sociology, featured her as their “Sociologist of the Month.”
-In 2020, she heads the BGU Program for Conflict Management & Mediation.
-In 2021, Prof. Abu-Rabia-Queder, was the first Bedouin woman to reach the academic status of Full Professor at BGU and was appointed as BGU Vice-President for Matters of Equality and Diversity.
+In 2020, she headed the BGU Program for Conflict Management & Mediation.
+In 2021, Prof. Abu-Rabia-Queder, was the first Bedouin woman to reach the academic status of Full Professor at BGU and was appointed as BGU’s Vice-President for Matters of Equality and Diversity.
 In 2022, she was awarded the annual Peres Center Prize for Peace and Innovation.

 Prof. Ismael Abu Saad has been a member of the academic faculty of the BGU Dept. of Education since 1990 and also founded the Robert H. Arnow Center for Bedouin Studies and Development.
 He has published 6 books and tens of articles to date.

 The Directorate for the Promotion of the Bedouin in the Negev is located in the “Big” Commercial Area – 08-6232293/5, http://www.mmi.gov.il.